Anxiety is not new to us. After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

 It’s possibly a touch too obvious, but lack of sleep in itself can cause anxiety.

 But so can the elongated effects of not having enough sleep repeatedly, time and again.
-Lack of sleep initiates the stress response, which means we feel more on edge.
+Lack of sleep initiates the stress response, making us feel more on edge.

 Our flight response kicks in.
 Our energy levels dip, and we feel groggy, contributing to an even bigger spike in anxiety.

-Do things which will help you sleep, such as shutting off your phone an hour before going to bed.
+Do things that will help you sleep, such as shutting off your phone an hour before going to bed.

 Reading to make yourself sleepy.

 The difficulty comes when you wake up in the night and can’t fall asleep.
 If this happens, get up, make yourself a herbal tea, and read for half an hour.
-If you’re hungry, a small dry biscuit can help settle the stomach.
+A small dry biscuit can help settle the stomach if you’re hungry.

 Wait until you feel sleepy, then try going back to bed.

-When it comes to getting enough sleep, don’t waste time struggling, tossing and turning.
-Go to your medical doctor and get support and advice if none of these suggestions help.
+When it comes to getting enough sleep, don’t waste time struggling, tossing, and turning.
+If none of these suggestions help, go to your medical doctor for support and advice.

 Cbd Oil